 The original school consisted of two large classrooms at the east and west of the building housing girls and boys separately with a smaller infants room in the middle.
 The school cost £1,275 to build and was funded by subscriptions from residents and grants from the Diocese of Oxford.

-· School tours led for past pupils and staff (pre 2010) where children will seek to find out more about the school’s history.
-There will be an opportunity to meet other fellow ex-pupils at an afternoon tea planned for Friday 30th June.
-Please email the school office at firstname.lastname@example.org if you are interested in joining us for a tour and/or the afternoon tea.
+We would like to invite ex-pupils and staff (pre 2010) for a school tour at 1.15pm on Friday 30th June.
+Our Year 5 children will be leading the tours and would love to find out more about your life at St Mary’s when you were here.
+After the tour, there will be an opportunity to meet other ex-pupils with tea and cakes planned for 2-3pm.
+Please email the school office at firstname.lastname@example.org if you are interested in joining us.

-· Appeal for old school photos, memories and memorabilia to become part of an exhibition hosted in Amersham Old Town and becoming part of a new book currently being written to celebrate the anniversary.
+We need more old school photos, memories and memorabilia to become part of an exhibition hosted in Amersham Old Town and becoming part of a new book currently being written to celebrate the anniversary.